gbadrain/deep-learning-challenge/Deep_Learning_Challenge/README.md

 2. **Wider Networks**: Increasing neurons to 100+ showed minimal improvement with higher computational cost
 3. **Activation Functions**: Tested tanh, ELU, and various combinations; ReLU/Sigmoid mix performed best
 4. **Regularization**: L1, L2, and dropout were tested; dropout between 0.2-0.3 showed optimal results

-### Failed Experiments
-- Removing the binning of `APPLICATION_TYPE` decreased accuracy by ~3%
-- Using only ReLU activations throughout the network led to "dying ReLU" issues
-- Batch normalization unexpectedly degraded performance slightly in this specific case
-- Training for 100+ epochs led to clear overfitting without improved validation metrics

 The progression from initial to optimized model demonstrates the importance of architectural choices and preprocessing strategies in neural network development.
 Further work with ensemble methods may yield additional performance gains beyond what was achieved with the neural network alone.